AdobeDocs/experience-manager-65.nl-NL/help/forms/using/embedding-link-component-page.md

 ---
 title: Koppelingscomponent insluiten in een pagina
 seo-title: Embedding link component in a page
-description: Met de koppelingscomponent kunt u een adaptief document of een adaptief formulier van een willekeurige pagina koppelen.
+description: U kunt de koppelingscomponent gebruiken om een adaptief document of een adaptief formulier van een willekeurige pagina te koppelen.
 seo-description: You can use the link component to link an adaptive document or an adaptive form from any page.
 uuid: 22f488fc-bb1a-40aa-a5f4-6d04d7250f29
 content-type: reference